elysiajs/documentation/docs/essential/context.md

 ## Extending context

-As Elysia provides only crucial information about `Request`, you can extend the Context to fit your own needs.
+Because Elysia only provides essential information about the Request, you can customize the Context to meet your specific requirements.

-For example: extracting a user ID, or additional frequently used function related to the request into Context itself.
+Extraction of a user ID or another frequently used function related to the request, for example, into Context itself.

-You can extend Elysia's context by using: state - Create a global mutatable state into `Context.store` decorate - Add additional function or property assigned to `Context` derive - Add additional property based on existing property or request which is uniquely assigned to every request.
+You can extend Elysia's context by using:
+- **state** - Create a global mutatable state into **Context.store**
+- **decorate** - Add additional function or property assigned to **Context**
+- **derive** - Add additional property based on existing property or request which is uniquely assigned to every request.

-The APIs shared a similar goal which is to add additional functionality to the Context.
+The following APIs add extra functionality to the Context.

 ::: tip
 It's recommended to assign property related to request and response, or frequently used function to Context for separation of concern.